 “We didn’t find there was a fact issue.
 We said the reasonable officer could perceive he was running towards him.
 Even though his witness maintained he was running away and we had a video of it.
 Do you see what I am saying?
 I don’t know how that case is different than this case,” said Elrod, a George W. Bush appointee.

-The family’s attorney Michael Murray suggested that defense parties have become too powerful.
+The family’s attorney Michael Murray suggested the defense has become too powerful.

 “I’m certainly not the person to stand here and suggest that qualified immunity has lost its way and needs to be rethought by this panel,” said Murray, an associate for the Texas firm Watts Guerra.
 “But there’s a lot of scholarship and a lot of judicial worrying, I suppose, about where qualified immunity stands and how it’s wavering between, well, moving closer and closer to being an absolute immunity in every case under every circumstance.”